jackw01/scanlight/big.md

 ### remote shutter release usage

-The **3.5mm jack** can be connected to a camera so that the shutter can be remotely triggered from the web app.
+The **3.5mm jack** can be connected to a camera so that the shutter can be remotely triggered from the web app to automatically capture images for each color channel.
 The length of the shutter trigger pulse and the delay after are both configurable.
 The default settings should work for most use cases.
 Operation in the **R,G,B** mode is shown in the timing diagram below; the other modes work similarly.

 ![](<images/shutter_timing_diagram.svg>)

 A cable with a male 3.5mm plug (otherwise known as a headphone connector) on one end and a camera-specific connector on the other end is required to use this functionality.
 A wide variety of these cables are available from online retailers; I cannot vouch for the quality of any of them or verify that a specific cable will work, as wiring diagrams are almost never published by the manufacturers.
+The design has been tested and works with several Fujifilm and Canon cameras that use the 2.5mm microphone jack as the remote shutter release input, with a 3.5mm to 2.5mm cable as well as a standard 3.5mm audio cable and 3.5mm to 2.5mm adapter.

 Because the 3.5mm jack is not electrically isolated from the USB ports, it is recommended out of an abundance of caution that the camera should not be connected to the same USB power supply or computer as the light source when using the remote shutter control function.
 For most cameras, doing so will not cause any issues, but because there is no formal standard for how remote shutter cables or connectors are wired, some cameras may exist that could be damaged by such a setup.